jyio/andbot/README.md

 	andbot mka bacon

 This might take a few hours depending on your hardware specs, so go rest or be productive.
-If you see errors regarding signapk.jar, you might not have sufficient memory; run `andbot release-512` and retry.
+If you see errors regarding `signapk.jar`, you might not have sufficient memory; run `andbot release-512` and retry.
 When it's done, you should find an update package in `~/android/system` -- enjoy!

 ## Updating